knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

 ## Company-2-CSC Dec-2009 to Mar-2016
 - computer sciences corporation, now DXC again acquird by HP
 - tenure 6 years: attempting to be a good consultant, exploring leadership, collaboration, new challenges in domain of telecom,investment-banking
-- interview proces
-- round-1 : 4 people from csc did a rapid fire questioning to test my knowledge, presure-hanling skills on java, swing, servlet, sql etc.
-- round-2 : client as panel of 2 (mgr + tech-lead) telephonic in csc bangaore office , repeated more less above, plus mulithreading, and couple of puzzles , i attempted 1
-- Finally hr got over and after disucssing with my mentor, friends, i choose to go chennai.

 - ### verizon deputation, chennai (3 years)
 - 1st project(vmlite()) and taste of blackberry, being deputed a client-office chennai olympia techpark
 - task-1 is a good one to share i was tasked load some static-data to database and devise a solution (automation-script), the static domain was little tricky, so with dedicated week of work i devsied a partial solutiong in java, parsing and reformatting with something like notepad/textpad which i dont recall,